-BIEN 271 - Video Bioinformatics: Multi-scale Analysis of Biological Systems (not offered in 2017-18) 2 units, Lecture, 2 hours.
+BIEN 271 - Video Bioinformatics: Multi-scale Analysis of Biological Systems (not offered in 2016-17) 2 units, Lecture, 2 hours.
 Prerequisite(s): graduate standing or consent of instructor.
 Introduces the significant range for both the time and spatial scales of biological systems.
 Includes video imaging techniques, as well as how these spatial and time scales are analyzed for a better understanding of biological function.
+May be taken Satisfactory (S) or No Credit (NC) with consent of instructor and graduate advisor.